-For each season, CFS screens 15 current films (plus three older CFS Extra films).
-The selection is whittled down from a long list of films considered by our viewing panel.
+For each season, CFS screens 18 current films and this selection is whittled down from a long list of films considered by our viewing panel.

 The panel, currently made up of 18 volunteers, watches films throughout the year, selected from a list of releases published by the Film Distributors’ Association.

 Panel members watch the films independently of one another and report back with their ratings (from 1 to 10) and their comments.
 Ratings are converted into a score – like our normal audience reaction scores – and films achieving 80 per cent or more are marked as having ‘potential’.

 The panel will meet to decide on the final selection and films with high scores are likely to be especially popular with the CFS audience.
 But we also need variety: lighter films among the heavier ones; films from around the world; films in different genres, and so on.
 Achieving a varied, balanced programme involves hours of animated discussion.

 At the end of every film, members are also sent a Google Form to submit scores for how much they enjoyed the film – or otherwise and the scores are then converted into an overall percentage for each film.

 • Would you like to be involved in choosing films for CFS?
 We are always keen to find new members for the viewing panel.
 No qualifications are required except a love of films – and time to watch lots of them.

 Contact us on the usual email: email@example.com